FrancoisPagou/react-budget-calculator/README.md

 # react-budget-calculator
-React app to calculater your budget
+React app to calculate your budget